bseltz-cohesity/scripts/python/registerMongoDBOpsManager/README.md

 ## Notes

-You must provide the public and private keys using one of the command line parameters (for each key, there is a parameter to use a string or a file).

-To enable SSL, provide a certificate using one of the command line parameters (there is a parameter to use a string or a file).
+To enable SSL, provide a certificate using one of the command line parameters (-certfile or -certificate).